yufanzhouonline/MUDI/README.md

 Please cite as follows when you use this tool:

 MUDI: Multichannel Data Integration for single cells.
-(Zhou, Y., et al. 2022) Github. https://github.com/yufanzhouonline/MUDI
+(Yufan Zhou.
+2022) Github. https://github.com/yufanzhouonline/MUDI

 Thank you.